It’s true. There’s a lot of hot air around the word “marketing strategy”….especially when involving emails and email open rates.

 Back to being professional.
 Act professional but be friendly.
 The ultra-tight, stiff upper lip professional is just that.
-Who wants to do business with stiff.
+Who wants to do business with a stiff.

 Compose your emails as a conversation not as a thesis.

-And keep your email short, concise and tight, just like a voice mail message.
+And keep your email short, concise, and tight, just like a voice mail message.

 Biggest Tip – What the reader “sees”

 Before hitting send, email it to your self first.
 I do this quite often.
 Pretend you’re the prospect.
 “See” the name of the sender, subject line and first sentence of the email from a prospect or clients’ bird’s eye view.
 What does your email look like on a mobile device or tablet?
 It can be very different.
-So be sure to check out how it looks on varies delivery systems.
+So be sure to check out how it looks on various delivery systems.

 According to eConsultancy.com,